magento/merchdocs/src/stores/compliance-cookie-restriction-mode.md

     - Enter the **Cookie Lifetime** in seconds.

     - If you want to make cookies available to other folders, enter the **Cookie Path**.
 To make the cookies available anywhere in the site, enter a forward slash (`/`).
-It can't contain any other cookie parameters, except the cookie path.
+This value can contain only the cookie path, and **_cannot_** contain any other cookie parameters.

     - To make the cookies available to a subdomain, enter the subdomain name in the **Cookie Domain** field (`subdomain.yourdomain.com`).
 To make cookies available to all subdomains, enter the domain name preceded by a period (`.yourdomain.com`).
-It can't contain any other cookie parameters, except the cookie domain.
+This value can contain only the cookie domain, and **_cannot_** contain any other cookie parameters.

     - To prevent scripting languages, such as JavaScript, from gaining access to cookies, make sure that **Use HTTP Only** is set to `Yes`.